astropy-learn/dev-guide/README.md

 ### How the repos interact

 ## Steps to add a new tutorial
+1) A new tutorial is proposed as a pull request to _tutorial--template_.
+2) The tutorial is reviewed.
-New tutorials should be proposed as a pull request to _tutorial--template_.
-Once a tutorial is reviewed and approved, it should be copied to a new repo with the name _tutorial--TUTORIAL-NAME_, and the PR in _tutorial--template_ should be closed (not merged).
+3) Once approved, the tutorial is copied to a new repo with the name _tutorial--TUTORIAL-NAME_.
+4) The PR in _tutorial--template_ is closed (not merged).